tijmenvandenbrink/enviroplus_exporter/README.md

 ### Prerequisites

+- Enviro or Enviro+ Environment board from Pimoroni
+- Raspberry Pi

+### Installation (run as a script)

+When running the enviroplus-exporter as a script you need:

 - Python3
-- To run the enviroplus-exporter you need to have the enviroplus-python library by Pimoroni installed:
+- enviroplus-python library by Pimoroni

-### One-line (Installs enviroplus-python library from GitHub)
+#### One-line (Installs enviroplus-python library from GitHub)

 ```sh
 curl -sSL https://get.pimoroni.com/enviroplus | bash